janmarthedal/janmr.com/_posts/2015-01-24-typesetting-math-with-html-and-css-fractions.markdown

 </span>after
 {% endhighlight %}

 but what should the style be for `span.frac-line`?
-Using something like `display: inline-block; width: 100%; border-bottom: 1px solid black;` will work, but how wide should the line be?
-Using something like `0.04em` makes the line scale with the font size, but using a small font size can result in a line width less than 1 pixel (leading to the line disappearing or having a modified color).
+Using something like `display: inline-block; width: 100%; border-bottom: 1px solid black;` will work, but how thick should the line be?
+Using something like `0.04em` makes the line scale with the font size, but using a small font size can result in a line thickness less than 1 pixel (leading to the line disappearing or having a modified color).
 Here, KaTeX has a nice trick up their sleeve:

 {% highlight css %}
 .math-box .frac-line {